 Pricing

-- Unlimited: $659 per month for unlimited users
+- Unlimited AI-Knowledge Base: $799 per month for unlimited users

 Free trial: 14 days

-We recommend BoldDesk as your team’s companion when it comes to a simple yet powerful internal knowledge base software.
+We recommend BoldDesk, one of the best knowledge base software, as your team’s companion when it comes to building simple yet powerful knowledge repositories.

 Related articles